Basecamp vs ClickUp for remote teams (2026): I Tested Both

 ClickUp Overview

-ClickUp launched in 2017 and has been on a tear ever since.
-It's positioned itself as an "everything app" — tasks, docs, whiteboards, goals, chat, time tracking, and automations all under one roof.
-The ambition is real and so is the feature count (they claim 100+ features).
-Whether all of those features are useful is a separate conversation, and honestly, I think about 30% of them exist mainly to win software comparison articles like this one.
+ClickUp launched in 2017 and has been growing fast ever since.
+It's marketed as an "everything app"—tasks, docs, whiteboards, goals, chat, time tracking, and automations all bundled together.
+The breadth is real, though I'd argue maybe 30% of their claimed 100+ features exist mainly to win comparison articles like this one.

 Key Features

-ClickUp's hierarchy runs Workspace → Spaces → Folders → Lists → Tasks — and within tasks, you can nest subtasks, add custom fields, set dependencies, and attach time estimates.
-It's genuinely powerful once you get your head around it.
+ClickUp's setup goes Workspace → Spaces → Folders → Lists → Tasks, and you can nest subtasks, add custom fields, set dependencies, and attach time estimates.
+Once you understand the hierarchy, it's genuinely powerful.

-- Custom Views — 15+ ways to visualize work (Gantt, Timeline, Workload, Mind Map, etc.)
+- Custom Views — 15+ visualization options including Gantt, Timeline, Workload, Mind Map, and more

-- ClickUp AI — AI-assisted writing, task summarization, and action item generation (available on paid plans)
+- ClickUp AI — AI-assisted writing, task summaries, action item generation (paid plans)

-- Automations — build complex if/then workflows without touching code
+- Automations — build workflow logic without writing code

-- Docs — a built-in collaborative doc editor (think Notion-lite)
+- Docs — a collaborative doc editor built right in (Notion-lite style)

-- Goals — track OKRs directly in the platform
+- Goals — track OKRs directly inside the platform

 Best For

-ClickUp fits teams that have outgrown simpler tools and need real workflow depth.
-Software development teams, marketing operations, agencies juggling dozens of clients at once, and operations teams tracking complex cross-functional projects all get genuine value here.
+ClickUp fits teams that outgrew simpler tools and need real depth.
+Development teams managing sprints, marketing ops juggling multiple client campaigns, and operations teams tracking complex cross-functional work all get solid value here.

 Pricing